My Garden Zone Is

 Shrub planting is an excellent way to define a garden and guide people as they walk through a large area.
-In some cases, are, used as barrier plants to block foot-traffic.
-When thorny plants used in this way, care should be taken through pruning and general maintenance so the thorns can't injure someone.
+In some cases, they are, used as barrier plants to block foot traffic.
+When thorny plants are used in this way, you should take care of them through pruning and general maintenance so the thorns can't injure someone.

 Privacy is another advantage of shrub planting.
-The type of shrub chosen should be suitable for providing privacy in any given place; This means the height the plant naturally grows to, and the density of leaves need considering for the screen.
-Sometimes the bottom branches and leaves may be lost.
-When this happens, the plant may need to be pruned close to the ground to rejuvenate the screen effect.
+The type of shrub chosen should be suitable for providing privacy in any given place; This means the plant's height naturally grows to and the density of leaves needs considering for the screen.
+Sometimes you may lose the bottom branches and leaves.
+The plant may need to be pruned close to the ground to rejuvenate the screen effect when this happens.

 Shrub planting may also form a hedge.
-This also provides privacy and creates a thicker barrier.
-To maintain a manicured appearance, most fences need to be trimmed several times a year, so the shrub chosen should be tolerant of shearing.
+Shrub planting also provides privacy and creates a thicker barrier.
+Most fences need to be trimmed several times a year to maintain a manicured appearance, so the shrub chosen should be tolerant of shearing.
 Hedges provide a more formal presentation than screens.

-If there are large trees in the garden that are surrounded by lawn, shrubs, planted around the tree trunk are a great way to make mowing the yard easier with a neater appearance around the base of the tree.
+If there are large trees in the garden surrounded by lawn, shrubs planted around the tree trunk are a great way to make mowing the yard easier with a neater appearance around the tree base.

 Shrubs Should Be The Backbone Of A Beautiful Garden

 Shrubs are often considered the backbone of a lovely garden, but they are big, there are many styles, and you might not know how to trim them.
-Look below at the tips that are listed so that you can understand howto set up your garden with shrubs as the basis of everything that you do.
+Look below at the tips listed so that you can understand how to set up your garden with shrubs as the basis of everything you do.

 The overall volume of shrubs is going to be much bigger than a small plant or a flower.
 You can plant one or two shrubs that will take up a significant amount of space in the garden, and you can plant these shrubs knows that they will grow a little bit bigger.
 When the bushes get bigger, you have some options for trimming them.